 The diagram itself indicates the pathways that each personality type tends to follow during shifts of awareness and behavior in our daily lives.
 As we move around the circumference of the circle, our relationship to the Enneagram types on either side, known as wing points, further affects our type structure.
 The lines connecting the points show where energy flows in times of stress and security.

-The Enneagram in the Narrative Tradition focuses on three crucial aspects of personal development: psychological, spiritual and somatic.
+The Narrative Enneagram focuses on three crucial aspects of personal development: psychological, spiritual and somatic.
 We can work on each of these three elements separately, and there is much value in doing so.
 That said, using the Enneagram as a map in all these areas creates a synergy that greatly increases the effectiveness of personal growth work.
 The diagram below summarizes the interrelationship of these elements.